Spate of hoax calls about active shooters stir fear at college campuses around the US

 Casey Mann, a 19-year-old classmate, said she couldn't sleep until 2 a.m. afterward.

-“It’s just a scary reality the time we’re living in right now,” she said, pausing and apologizing, her voice chocking up.
+“It’s just a scary reality the time we’re living in right now,” she said, her voice choking up.
 “It just makes me wonder what we’re supposed to expect in the future when it comes to the frequency of events like this.”

 Latest wave of swatting calls began in Pennsylvania